HABS-BRAIN/ai-driller/articles/eeg-gcnn.md

 ![Convolution?](articles/images/convolution_fun_definition.png)

 ## Introduction
 While studying state-of-the-art methods for EEG signal analysis, we encountered a wide range of machine learning models and feature extraction techniques — from statistical features derived from the time series of each channel (such as Power Spectral Density or Differential Entropy) and inter-channel relationships (e.g., Brain Network) to "black-box" approaches based on transformer-based architectures (such as EEGPT, LaBraM, and EEG-Conformer).
 However, a compromise between interpretability and architectural complexity has been lacking.
 A potential candidate to bridge this gap could be the Graph Convolutional Neural Network (GCNN) architecture, which is based on the concept of Graph Convolution presented by T.N.
 Kipf, M. Welling in 2016.
+We will consider the model implemetation EEG-GCNN proposed by N. Wagh, Y. Varatharajah (2020).

 ---